Commensality, Agonism, and Sociality in the Roman East

 Themes, Foci

-1. Greek identity during the Early and High Imperial period (1st-3rd cent CE), and especially in relation to Rome.
+1. Greek identity during the Early and High Imperial period (1st-3rd cent CE), especially in relation to Rome.

 As you read, be on the lookout for those themes.